-When cannabis is grown to produce marijuana, it is cultivated from monoecious fiber varieties that have both male and female flowers on each plant, but where the female flowers are selected to prevent the return of separate male and female plants (known as dioecious varieties).
+When cannabis is grown to produce marijuana, it is cultivated from varieties where the female flowers of dioecious drug strains are selected to prevent the return of separate male and female plants.
 The female flowers are short and tightly clustered.
 In marijuana cultivation, growers remove all the male plants to prevent pollination and seed set.
 Some growers will hand-pollinate a female plant to get seed; this is done in isolation of the rest of the female plants.
 The incorporation and stabilization of monoecism in cannabis cultivation requires the skill of a competent plant breeder, and rarely occurs under non-cultivated conditions.